Mick Davis: Early life and education

-Career
+Business career

 Davis was a senior manager with Peat Marwick Mitchell & Co, from 1980 to 1986.
-Davis was an executive director of the South African state-owned Eskom, one of the world’s largest electricity utilities, before joining Gencor Ltd in 1994.
-He served as executive chairman of Ingwe Coal Corporation Ltd from 1995, until appointed in July 1997 as Chief Financial Officer and an executive director of Billiton plc.
-He served as Chief Executive of Xstrata from 2001 but left in 2013, after the company was taken over by Glencore.
-He subsequently formed the mining venture, X2 Resources, with former colleagues including former Xstrata finance director Trevor Reid and executives Thras Moraitis, Andrew Latham, Ian Pearce and Benny Levene.
+Davis was an executive director of the South African state-owned Eskom, one of the world's largest electricity utilities, before joining Gencor in 1994.
+Davis fixed Eskom's finances; however he left the company after not being selected as the CEO.
+He was executive chairman of Ingwe Coal Corporation from 1995, until appointed in July 1997 as chief financial officer and an executive director of Billiton.

+Davis was CEO of Xstrata from 2001 until he left in 2013, after the company was taken over by Glencore in a merger that was characterized by some as "forced".
+This also caused a rift between Davis and Ivan Glasenberg, the then-CEO of Glencore, with whom Davis previously had a close business partnership.
+He gained GBP£75 million after his departure due through a combination of cash payments, share options and shares previously sold by him.
+He was noted for taking Xstrata from a mining company worth GBP£250 million into one of the world's largest natural resources companies that was worth GBP£37 billion on the London Stock Exchange in 2010.

+In 2013, Davis formed the mining venture, X2 Resources, with former colleagues including former Xstrata finance director Trevor Reid and executives Thras Moraitis, Andrew Latham, Ian Pearce and Benny Levene.
+In 2015, he raised US$5.6 billion for X2 Resources to create a mining and metals group.
+In 2016, Davis shut X2 Resources after the company failed to make any deals.

 Davis has extensive capital markets and corporate transactions experience.
 During his career, he has raised almost US$40 billion from global capital markets and completed over US$120 billion of corporate transactions.
-Some of his successes are the creation of the Ingwe Coal Corporation in South Africa; the listing of Billiton on the London Stock Exchange; the merger of BHP and Billiton into the largest diversified mining company in the world; the initial public offering of Xstrata plc on the London Stock Exchange in 2002 and Xstrata's subsequent acquisitions of MIM Holdings and Falconbridge Limited, amongst others and most recently the successful merger of Xstrata and Glencore.
-Early in 2015 he and his partners successfully closed the X2 Resources fund after raising almost US$6 billion from a combination of sovereign wealth, pension and private equity funds.
+Some of his successes are the creation of the Ingwe Coal Corporation in South Africa; the listing of Billiton on the LSE; the merger of BHP and Billiton into the largest diversified mining company in the world; the initial public offering of Xstrata plc on the LSE in 2002 and Xstrata's subsequent acquisitions of MIM Holdings and Falconbridge Nickel Mines, amongst others.
+He was also noted for being responsible for the successful merger of Xstrata and Glencore.

+In 2017, it was reported that Davis was being considered for the position of chairman of Rio Tinto.
+In 2021, Davis founded Vision Blue Resources, a commodites investment company.
+Since 2021, the company has invested in various mining and commodities companies, and has raised over US$650 million.